epfl-mobots/vpl-web/block-library-dev.md

 Options passed in query string
 ------------------------------

 The entry point of the web application is defined in `vpl-main.js`, in an event listener function for `"load"`.
 Options can be specified in query parameters, i.e. in key=value pairs, separated by ampersand following a question mark.
-Alternatively, if the variable `window["vplQueryOptions"]` is defined (typically in a script element in the html file which contains VPL3), its string value is used instead.
+In addition, if the variable `window["vplQueryOptions"]` is defined (typically in a script element in the html file which contains VPL3), its string value is used for options not specified in the url's query string.

 The following options are supported: